 Education & Getting Started in Criminal Justice

-Joel Sickler has worked in the field of sentencing and corrections for more than 30 years and currently heads the Justice Advocacy Group LLC.
-Mr. Sickler was a magna cum laude graduate of St. Anselm College in Manchester, New Hampshire where he earned a Bachelor of Science in Criminal Justice.
-He was a graduate fellow at American University’s School of Justice in Washington, DC where he earned a Master of Science in the Administration of Justice.
-Upon the completion of his graduate work, he was elected to the National Honor Society for Public Affairs and Administration.
+Joel Sickler has worked in the field of sentencing and prisoner advocacy for more than 30 years and is the founder of the Justice Advocacy Group LLC in Alexandria, Virginia.
+He was a graduate fellow at American University’s School of Justice in Washington, DC, where he earned a Master of Science in the Administration of Justice.

-In his career, Mr. Sickler has prepared over 2,000 evaluations for felony-level defendants facing sentencing in federal and state courts nationwide.
-He has submitted sentencing reports in 41 of the 94 federal judicial districts and in three foreign countries.
-He has received 40 federal court-appointments as a capital mitigation specialist and has testified as an expert regarding mitigation findings and recommendations in six federal jurisdictions.
-He has visited 51 federal prisons and has advised clients with inmate matters in 86 of the Bureau of Prisons’ 119 institutions.
-He has also assisted and advised non-citizen defendants from Japan to Luxembourg.
-Based on more than 30 years of experience assisting clients committed to the federal Bureau of Prisons (BOP), he has extensive knowledge of the BOP and its stated mission, services, policies, program statements, regulations, and institutions.
+Mr. Sickler has prepared over 2,500 evaluations for felony-level defendants facing sentencing in federal courts.
+He has visited 51 federal prisons and has advised clients with inmate matters in 86 of the Bureau of Prisons’ 122 institutions.
+Based on more than 35 years of experience assisting clients committed to the federal Bureau of Prisons (BOP), he has extensive knowledge of the BOP and its stated mission, services, policies, program statements, regulations, and institutions.

 Outside of the Courtroom